nickarino/utilities/StockTrading/TDAmeritrade/StudiesAndStrategies/Scalping/nikravesh_scalping_study.md

 * The overarching theme that we are aiming to uncover by using these indicators is momentum
 * As it turns out, it may be hard to predict where a stock will go in a few hours, days, or years, but it is pretty easy to predict where a stock will go in a few minutes.
 * 5–8–13 Simple Moving Average (SMA) OR 3,6,9 for tesla.
 Do those numbers look familiar?
 They are fibonacci numbers.
 The idea is that you superimpose the 5, 8, and 13-bar SMA lines on top of the stock you are trading.
 When all three of these lines are in agreement, it indicates that the stock has momentum in that direction.
 Conversely, a disagreement indicates that the momentum is not strong or is shifting.
+* Ideally, choose options that are at-the-money or in-the-money, with high volume and open interest, a narrow bid-ask spread, and expiring within a week.
 * Choosing the right price is important.
 As a scalper, you want to be able to get in and out of trades as quickly as possible.
 In order to do that, your best bet is to buy at the ask price and sell at the bid price.
 The caveat is that you will lose money if you try to buy and sell an option without a positive change in the price of the premium, so keep that in mind.
 * You should always have a STOP loss in place in the case of sudden volatile movements.
 As the price goes up, adjust your STOP loss up so that you may retain profits by selling if the price starts to drop.
 * Use your judgement.
 The strategy is designed to help inform your judgement, not to be applied blindly.
 Watch the stock, watch how it moves.
 Use your judgement if there is a disagreement between the technicals and the movement of the stock.